 There are countless ways to make a soft taco.
-Chicken, beef, pork (carnitas), vegetarian, seafood, and more, but there is one thing that all great tacos have in common; a delicious tortilla.
+Chicken, beef, pork (carnitas), vegetarian, seafood, and more; this Instant Pot Carnitas recipe is one of my favorites!

 Tacos are also synonymous with game day gatherings.
 A dish that everyone likes, is easily customizable, and easy to make.
 A taco bar with tortilla chips and dip should be at every party!

 But along with parties comes a lot of prep work of all kind.
 How do you simplify that?
 With easy instant pot recipes of course!
 Crispy carnitas can be made in, well, an instant with this handy kitchen tool.

 Whether you use them to make burrito bowls, carnitas tacos, or even to meal prep food for the week, you are going to fall in love with these instant pot carnitas.